OutwardBuckle/OpenSCAD-Bulk-Export/README.md

 I've also included two extra files if you only want to go from CSV to JSON or from JSON to STL.

+Update: Added another to generate a CSV from a SCAD file, currently requires the latest dev build of OpenSCAD.

 The CSV file only requires one field (exported_filename), all other fields should relate to values in the .SCAD script.
 Any varibles that are not specified in the CSV will use the default values from the SCAD file.

 -----